Chriismorph/Auto-Def/README.md

 > The only "evil" part of this script is the fact it does an sort of macro.
 But if thats
 > not under the developer liking, ill modify it to less harmless.

+> [!CAUTION]
+> Dont use this for personal usage.
+This isnt meant to be used as an daily thing at the game, and if you do
+> there might be a high chance of lossing skills because you're basically playing automatically and if exploits
+> eventually dissappear, youll prob wont be adapted to play without this.

 - for sarkrinth if he ever reads this!!1!!